Gluten Free Homestyle Beef and Noodles is thick, rich, and hearty. You would never guess this classic comfort food recipe is gluten free!

 While the beef is cooking, make the gluten free, homestyle egg noodles.

 Add a gluten free flour blend WITH binder (I like Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour) into a large bowl then make a well in the center.
 To the well, add whole eggs whisked with egg yolk, salt, and water then use a fork to gradually incorporate the flour into the eggs.
-Once all the flour is wet, use your fingers to press the dough together then turn out onto a heavily floured work surface and press and knead to bring the dough together into a ball.

 The dough shouldn’t be sticky but if it’s crumbly, work up to 1 additional Tablespoon water into the dough.

 Slice the dough in half then roll each half as thin as you can, keeping the countertop and dough well floured so the rolling pin doesn’t stick.
-Next use a pizza cutter to slice the dough into noodles approximately 2-1/2″ x 1/2″ – absolutely NO need to be precise here!!
+Next use a pizza cutter to slice the dough into noodles approximately 2-1/2″ x 1/2″ – absolutely NO need to be precise here!

 Scrape the noodles up off the counter with a bench scraper or spatula then toss with extra flour to ensure they don’t stick together.
 Place the noodles into a covered dish then refrigerate until ready to use.